Shaan106/Duke_Courses/ECE 552/assignment_3/assignment3.md

 simSeconds       0.000082       # Number of seconds simulated (Second)
 ```

-Therefore, in order execution time is `0.000496` seconds and out of order execution time is `0.000082` "simulation seconds".
+Therefore, in order execution time is `0.000496` "simulation seconds" and out of order execution time is `0.000082` "simulation seconds".